-This Articles was originally published in IT Professional in May 2014
+This Article was originally published in IT Professional.

 “Software is eating the world” is a famous quote from investor and software engineer Marc Andreesen.
 Given this thought, it seems to me that mobile devices, as the focal point of social software, appear to be little Pac-Man characters hungry for more, with mobile growth trends continuing on hockey-stick trajectories.
 By 2017, three billion smartphones and one billion tablets are expected to be in the hands of users worldwide.(1)

 Many organizations are thus trying to understand how best to leverage the unique combination of content, data, and functionality provided by mobile devices.
 This is especially true in the retail sector, where significant mobile commerce growth is predicted.